Pi-hils/Learning_Journey/week_2/README.md

 4. Attend first Process workshop.

 ---
 ## Feedback from Pairs during Paring session

+## Feedback from Coach after Process-worshop

 ---
 ## What I found challenging
 - Understanding the concept of Dependency Inverion and implmenting it within my code.
-- Understanding how to use instances and
+- Understanding how to use instances.